Kieron Burke: h-index, Total Citations, and Citation Map

 About Kieron Burke's research

 Their most-cited work, “Generalized gradient approximation made simple” (1996), has accumulated 238,273 citations.
-Other influential works include “Restoring the density-gradient expansion for exchange in solids and surfaces” (2008) with 13,620 citations and “Generalized gradient approximation for the exchange-correlation hole of a many-electron system” (1996) with 8,024 citations.
+Other influential works include “Restoring the density-gradient expansion for exchange in solids and surfaces” (2008) with 13,980 citations and “Rationale for mixing exact exchange with density functional approximations” (1996) with 8,176 citations.

-Citations of Kieron Burke's research come primarily from China, United States and Germany, reflecting international research impact across 5+ countries.
+Citations of Kieron Burke's research come primarily from United States, China and Germany, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.